The Element Barium

 Barium in the Periodic Table

-Barium is silvery-white alkaline-earth metal with two valence electrons.
+Barium is soft, reactive, silvery-white alkaline-earth metal with two valence electrons.
 The element’s electronegativity is measured as a 0.9 (Pauling Scale) and it is more reactive than strontium and calcium.
 In nature, this element is always found combined with other elements.
 Barium is located below strontium and above radium on the periodic table.

 A Barium Enema or Barium Swallow